BristolCompositesInstitute/abaci/README.md

   - Perform code coverage to identify executed lines of code
 - Prescribe and run benchmark problems as test cases
   - Perform regression checks on output database results
+- Specify dependencies to reuse code from other abaci projects

 ## 1. Getting Started